betajippity/betajippity.github.io/_posts/2018-10-25-bidirectional-mipmap.md

 **Intro: Texture Caches and Mipmaps**

-Texture caching is typically coupled with some form of a tiled, mipmapped [(Williams 1983)](https://dl.acm.org/citation.cfm?id=801126) texture system; the texture cache holds specific tiles of an image that were accessed, as opposed to an entire texture.
+Texture caching is typically coupled with some form of a tiled, mipmapped [[Williams 1983]](https://dl.acm.org/citation.cfm?id=801126) texture system; the texture cache holds specific tiles of an image that were accessed, as opposed to an entire texture.
-These tiles are typically lazy-loaded on demand into a cache [(Peachey 1990)](https://graphics.pixar.com/library/TOD/), which means the renderer only needs to pay the memory storage cost for only parts of a texture that the renderer actually accesses.
+These tiles are typically lazy-loaded on demand into a cache [[Peachey 1990]](https://graphics.pixar.com/library/TOD/), which means the renderer only needs to pay the memory storage cost for only parts of a texture that the renderer actually accesses.

 The remainder of this section and the next section of this post are a recap of what mipmaps are, mipmap level selection, and ray differentials for the less experienced reader.
 I also discuss a bit about what techniques various production renderers are known to use today.